 8. Give up smoking

-9. Keep chronic symptoms in check
+9. Keep any health conditions in check

 Chronic conditions like asthma, heart disease, and diabetes can impact the immune system and heighten the risk of infection.